-I might talk about some technical things, but remember all I'm trying to do is figure out how to design the most amount of great stuff in the shortest amount of time with the least amount of effort.
+I might talk about some technical things, but I’m just trying to figure out how to design the most amount of great stuff in the least amount of time with the least amount of effort possible.

-Terminal and command-based text editors are just tools to help us build beautiful products.
-They shouldn't seem scary to us.
+Terminal and command-based text editors are just tools that can help us build beautiful products.
+They shouldn’t seem scary.
 They are here to help.

 Computers are here to do the boring stuff for us.
 And we should let them.
 Because the less time we spend doing boring dumb stuff, the more time we can spend thinking about fun things.
 Like memes and gifs and cats.